Dreams from My Real Father: Background

 The film alleges that Frank Marshall Davis, an African-American journalist, poet and labor activist, met Obama's mother Ann Dunham through her father Stanley Dunham.
 Filmmaker Gilbert claims that the senior Dunham was not a furniture salesman, but rather a Central Intelligence Agency (CIA) agent tasked with monitoring communists in Hawaii.
 His claim is unsupported.
 In his memoir, Obama had noted that his grandfather Stanley Dunham and Davis were friends in Hawaii, and both had grown up in Kansas.

 Filmmaker Gilbert said the film was the result of two years of research.
-He claims he found nude and fetish photos of Obama's late mother Ann Dunham, which he says were taken in late 1960 by Davis in Davis' Hawaii home.
+He claims he found nude and fetish photos of Obama's late mother Ann Dunham, which he says were taken in late 1960 by Davis in Davis's Hawaii home.
 Gilbert compared these to Dunham's high school pictures and says he found the similarity to be "obvious".
 The Hollywood Reporter said, "He did not use an expert, however, to support his finding."

 Gilbert says that more than one million copies of his film were mailed to voters in Iowa, Ohio, Nevada, New Hampshire and Colorado prior to the 2012 United States presidential election.
 He refused to disclose who funded the film's wide mailings.
 The Daily Beast reported that there was no way to verify the numbers claimed by Gilbert.